-The prevalence of hypoxic respiratory failure in patients with COVID-19 is around 19%.127 Ventilatory support has been used in up to 20% of patients that develop severe hypoxemia due to COVID-19128 and approximately 5% of patients require ICU care and advanced respiratory support.129 Patients requiring ventilatory support have a high risk of mortality^{14,130} and COPD has been reported to increase the risk respiratory failure and ICU admissions in some, but not all studies.^{9,13}
+The prevalence of hypoxic respiratory failure in patients with COVID-19 is around 19%.
+Ventilatory support has been used in up to 20% of patients that develop severe hypoxemia due to COVID-19 and approximately 5% of patients require ICU care and advanced respiratory support.
+Patients requiring ventilatory support have a high risk of mortality and COPD has been reported to increase the risk respiratory failure and ICU admissions in some, but not all studies.

-There is wide variation (2.3% to 33%) in the reported rates of use of invasive mechanical ventilation (IMV) in hospitalized patients with moderate to severe hypoxemic respiratory failure due to COVID-19.131 This may, in part, reflect differences in use of non-invasive ventilation (NIV) and high flow nasal therapy (HFNT),131 possibly as a result of advocation of early intubation during the pandemic's initial phases because of concerns about viral dissemination.^{132,133} Data supporting those concerns are lacking.134
+There is wide variation (2.3% to 33%) in the reported rates of use of invasive mechanical ventilation (IMV) in hospitalized patients with moderate to severe hypoxemic respiratory failure due to COVID-19.
+This may, in part, reflect differences in use of non-invasive ventilation (NIV) and high flow nasal therapy (HFNT), as a result of advocation of early intubation during the pandemic's initial phases because of concerns about viral dissemination.
+Data supporting those concerns are lacking.
+Data supporting those concerns are lacking.

-Although early reports showed mixed outcomes,135 several studies have now shown showed HFNT significantly reduces rates of intubation and IMV, although with variable effects on mortality.^{136,137} HFTN should be considered in preference to NIV for acute hypoxemic respiratory failure despite conventional oxygen therapy as it may have a lower failure rate.138-140 Prone positioning has also been suggested for awake non intubated hypoxemic patients.141
+Although early reports showed mixed outcomes, several studies have now shown showed HFNT significantly reduces rates of intubation and IMV, although with variable effects on mortality.
+HFTN should be considered in preference to NIV for acute hypoxemic respiratory failure despite conventional oxygen therapy as it may have a lower failure rate.
+138-140 Prone positioning has also been suggested for awake non intubated hypoxemic patients.

 NIV is the normal standard of care for COPD patients with acute respiratory failure (Chapter 5).
-NIV may be beneficial for the treatment of hypercapnic respiratory in COPD patients with COVID-19 pneumonia, but it also has the potential to worsen lung injury as a result of high transpulmonary pressures and tidal volumes.142 Patients on HFNT or NIV should be monitored closely for worsening and early intubation and IMV with adoption of a protective lung strategy, similar to that used in other forms of ARDS, considered.^{143,144} A PaO2/FiO2 < 150 mmHg may be a useful indicator for NIV failure and increased risk of mortality.145
+NIV may be beneficial for the treatment of hypercapnic respiratory in COPD patients with COVID-19 pneumonia, but it also has the potential to worsen lung injury as a result of high transpulmonary pressures and tidal volumes.
+Patients on HFNT or NIV should be monitored closely for worsening and early intubation and IMV with adoption of a protective lung strategy, similar to that used in other forms of ARDS, considered.
+A $PaO_2/FiO_2 < 150$ mmHg may be a useful indicator for NIV failure and increased risk of mortality.

-Evidence on the effects of extracorporeal membrane oxygenation (ECMO) in COVID-19 is scant and retrospective.^{131,146-150} Indications in COVID-19 are similar to indications for other causes of ARDS^{151,152} and ECMO should be considered only after other strategies fail to achieve goals of oxygenation or ventilation.^{147,148,150}
+Evidence on the effects of extracorporeal membrane oxygenation (ECMO) in COVID-19 is scant and retrospective.

+Indications in COVID-19 are similar to indications for other causes of ARDS and ECMO should be considered only after other strategies fail to achieve goals of oxygenation or ventilation.

-Aerosol generation can occur when any form of additional pressures or flows are applied to the upper or lower respiratory tract.153 Data regarding aerosol dispersion with the use of NIV is limited and contradictory ^{80,153-155}; however, staff should use appropriate personal protective equipment (PPE)^{140,156} and viral filters fitted to exhalation ports of invasive or noninvasive ventilation devices.
-Isolation hoods have also been suggested by some to be used to further decrease staff exposure.157
+Aerosol generation can occur when any form of additional pressures or flows are applied to the upper or lower respiratory tract.
+Data regarding aerosol dispersion with the use of NIV is limited and contradictory 80.153-155; however, staff should use appropriate personal protective equipment (PPE) and viral filters fitted to exhalation ports of invasive or noninvasive ventilation devices.
+Isolation hoods have also been suggested by some to be used to further decrease staff exposure.